Protonk/sr-characters/New/hard-boiled.md

 ####Role:

-Combat is workable in most cases (12 to hit), but detection and investigation are where it's at: perception and assensing are boosted, as are investigatory magic skills.
-Astral chameleon and a flexible signature focus are chosen to better sneak up on quarry--attempts to detect my astral signature are at -5.

-Have to start with a lot of karma to burn for power points (mystic adepts don't get them for free) so I have some left over for a focus.
+Stats heavy, with a mix of skills.
+Adept powers chosen to support assensing (with a hair of spell resistance).
+Not great in combat, but pretty good at magical leg-work.
+Very good at perception, pretty capable with conning information out of someone and somewhat well connected.
+Astral chameleon and a flexible astral signature means I might be able to tail a magician or toss their place without them noticing the signature (-4 to get astral info).
+A small amount of magical skills and knowledge help investigating magical artifacts and stuff.

 ####SINs: